loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 Where in #stlc variables range over terms and lambdas have binders for terms, System F additionally introduces variables ranging over types as well as binders for types.
-The identity function in System F would now
-be:

-$
-  Lambda alpha. lambda x^alpha. x : forall a. alpha -> a
-$
-where $alpha$ is a type variable and $x$ is a term variable.

 #grid(
   columns: (1fr, 1fr),